pagadesantosh/all_about_front_end/REASON_BEHIND_NOT_REVEALING_COMPANY_NAMES.md

 - After looking at the questions you will understand that they are actually asked in realtime interviews.

-- In realtime interviews you would expect a lot of cross questions on one topic
+- In realtime interviews you would expect a lot of cross questions on one topic and this is the one reason you see me writing down the answers of interview questions **in much more detailed way** by explaining what problems it solve and why it was introduced in javascript/react or so on.